iamsherman1234/android-home-server/README.md

 - Change the default **File Browser password** immediately after first login
 - AdGuard Home and File Browser require login credentials
 - Serveo provides **HTTPS automatically** via their SSL certificate
-- AdGuard blocks malicious domains at DNS level for all network devices
+- AdGuard blocks malicious domains at the DNS level for all network devices
 - For additional security, consider adding **HTTP Basic Auth** at the Nginx level for sensitive services
-- Consider switching to **SSH key authentication** and disabling password auth for SSH
+- Consider switching to **SSH key authentication** and disabling password authentication for SSH

 ---